sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 {{% figure src="/docs/images/gosquared-id.png" %}}

-## Step 2: Add VCL for Overload Prevention
+## Step 2: Add VCL for Virtual Waiting

 In the Varnish folder of your repo, add section-user-throttling.vcl

 {{< gist section-io-gists 0596b0765194996048e279a072eab492 >}}

-## Step 3: Include Overload Prevention VCL
+## Step 3: Include Virtual Waiting Room VCL

 In the varnish file of your repo, edit the default.vcl to add the following: